 Meals and Menus

 Menus are created by the Westchester County Department of Senior Programs and Services.
 Click here for the current menu.
-Meals are prepared by Lunch with Lou, a local caterer.
+Meals are prepared by Hubbard's Cupboard, a local caterer.
 Hot meals generally include: meat or fish, vegetables, salads, milk, juice, fruit or dessert, bread and margarine.
 Cold meals include a sandwich of the day, milk, juice, and fruit or dessert.
 The menu rotates about every six weeks.
-The full cost of a hot meal is $5.92.
-The full cost of a hot meal and a cold meal is $7.98.
+The full cost of a meal is $4.55.
 A nominal contribution of $3.25 per meal is requested.

 Meals are delivered by volunteers between 11:00am and 1:00 pm, Monday ‐ Friday.
 Please note: